wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 1.0.8 =
+* Code optimization for activation and save settings page and login_check page.

 = 1.0.7 =
 * Bug fixing for the social login issues with facebook.
 * Implemented the new version of the facebook php sdk v5.0